pilotparpikhodjaev/jasmin/README.rst

    :figwidth: 100%
    :target: https://docs.jasminsms.com/en/latest/architecture/index.html

-Jasmin core and its external connectors (used for AMQP, Redis, SMPP, HTTP, Telnet ...) are written in Python and are mainly based on `Twisted matrix <https://twistedmatrix.com/>`_, an event-driven networking engine.
+Qalb SMS Gateway core and its external connectors (used for AMQP, Redis, SMPP, HTTP, Telnet ...) are written in Python and are mainly based on `Twisted matrix <https://twistedmatrix.com/>`_, an event-driven networking engine.

 Getting started
 ***************
-Refer to `Installation steps <http://docs.jasminsms.com/en/latest/installation/index.html>`_ to get Jasmin gateway up and running quickly with a simple SMS sending scenario.
+Refer to `Installation steps <http://docs.jasminsms.com/en/latest/installation/index.html>`_ to get Qalb SMS Gateway up and running quickly with a simple SMS sending scenario.

 Documentation
 *************